Chris Brown (veterinarian): Media career

 Vet Gone Wild, a series that began airing on Animal Planet (US) in June 2018, features Brown helping animals in various situations outside of Sydney.
 He even ventures out to other countries in some episodes.

 In 2018, it was announced that he would host a local version of Saturday Night Takeaway alongside Julia Morris.
 He began hosting on 24 February 2019 on Network 10, with the name Chris & Julia's Sunday Night Takeaway.

 In February 2023, it was announced Brown had signed with Seven Network and would be leaving Network 10 in July 2023 after his final hosting duties of I'm a Celebrity...Get Me Out of Here!.

 In June 2023, Seven announced the first two projects Brown will take on, that being host of their upcoming renovation competition, Dream Home, and host and producer of an untitled adventure series.

 In October 2023, Daryl Somers announced that he would be stepping back from hosting Seven Network's Dancing with the Stars Australia, and that Brown would be taking over his duties for the show's 21st season set to premiere in 2024.
 He will co-host alongside Sonia Kruger.

 In November 2024, it was announced Brown will host a wildlife series for Seven titled Once In A Lifetime.
-In October 2025, the series was revealed during Seven’s annual upfronts would now air in 2026, with Brown traveling around the world with a celebrity veterinary assistant to treat animals.
+In October 2025, the series was revealed during Seven's annual upfronts would now air in 2026, with Brown travelling around the world with a celebrity veterinary assistant to treat animals.
 There was also official confirmation of him hosting a new renovation series, My Reno Rules.

-He has also filled in for Larry Emdur on The Morning Show in 2025.
+He has also filled in for Larry Emdur on The Morning Show..

+In September 2026, Brown was announced as a co-host of KIIS 1065 Sydney's new breakfast radio program, KIIS Breakfast with Chris, Amy & Jack, alongside Amy Gerard and Jack Charles, with the show scheduled to launch on 9 November 2026.